DC School of Management and Technology: History

-The first campus was established in 2002 in Vagamon and the Thiruvananthapuram campus was started in 2006.
+The first campus of DCSMAT was established in 2002 in Vagamon and Thiruvananthapuram campus was started in 2006.
 The institution incorporates a fully residential 'Gurukulam' model of education where faculty and students live and work together.
 The School offers platform to students to sharpen their event management skills, team building and interpersonal skills through various clubs which address the varied interests of students.
 DCSMAT follows the case methodology of teaching, as is being practiced in institutions like IIMs and Harvard Business School.
 In May 2008, DCSMAT Research Centre was started with an aim of attracting research guides, PhD students and Post-Doctoral fellows in management and related fields.
 DCSMAT is ranked one among the Top-3 private Business schools in Kerala and among the Top-23 in All India private B-Schools category by Competition Success Review 2016 Survey.

 DC School of Architecture and Design

-DC School of Architecture and Design is an architecture and design institution, affiliated to Mahatma Gandhi University, located at DCSMAT campus in Vagamon; And affiliated to APJ Abdul Kalam Technological University, Kerala located at DCSMAT campus in Trivandrum KINFRA Park.
-The Centre for Tropical Architecture managed by the School is headed by the renowned Architect TM Cyriac of Environmental Creations, along with eminent researchers and academicians.
-The school's Kerala Architecture Festival in 2021, NASA event in 2018 and 72-hour workshop launched in 2015 has gained immense popularity with architecture schools from across India and Globally.
-The workshop is usually held every year in the month of January.
-It is organised in partnership with NASA (National Association for Student Architects) and is a pan-India event.
+DC School of Architecture and Design is an architecture and design institution, affiliated to Mahatma Gandhi University, located at the DCSMAT campus in Vagamon.
+It is also affiliated to APJ Abdul Kalam Technological University, Kerala located at DCSMAT campus in Trivandrum KINFRA Park.
+The Centre for Tropical Architecture is headed by architect TM Cyriac of Environmental Creations, along with eminent researchers and academicians.
+The school's Kerala Architecture Festival in 2021, National Association for Student Architects (NASA) event in 2018 and 72-hour workshop launched in 2015 has gained immense popularity with architecture schools from across India and globally.
+The workshop is usually held every year in January.
+It is organized in partnership with NASA and is a pan-India event.
 Courses offered here are Bachelor of Architecture (BArch) and Bachelor of Arts in Interior Design (BA Interior Design).